-Certain proceeds of the Bonds will be used to refund or redeem outstanding obligations of the Authority and to refinance advances made to the Authority under an outstanding line of credit (in the aggregate, the "Advance" and together with such outstanding obligations of the Authority, the "Refunded Obligations"), as more fully described in "The Refunding" under this caption.
-Amounts received in exchange for such proceeds (the "exchanged amounts") together with other proceeds of the Bonds will be deposited in the Acquisition Fund established under the Indenture and used during the period ending on January 1, 1999 (and if necessary ending on or prior to April 1, 1999, with respect to amounts reserved to purchase certain mortgage loans on Targeted Area Residences, as hereinafter defined) to acquire certain qualifying FHA insured, VA or the Rural Housing Service (formerly the RHCDS, a successor agency to the FmHA) guaranteed or conventional insured or uninsured mortgage loans secured by mortgages encumbering certain residential single family housing facilities located within the State of Colorado (the "Mortgage Loans").
+Certain proceeds of the Bonds will be used to refund or redeem outstanding obligations of the Authority (the "Refunded Obligations"), as more fully described in "The Refunding" under this caption.
+Amounts received in exchange for such proceeds (the "exchanged amounts"), together with other proceeds of the Bonds and certain legally available funds of the Authority, will be deposited in the Acquisition Fund established under the Indenture and used during the period ending on July 1, 1999 to acquire certain qualifying FHA insured, VA or the Rural Housing Service (formerly the RHCDS, a successor agency to the FmHA) guaranteed or conventional insured or uninsured mortgage loans secured by mortgages encumbering certain residential single family housing facilities located within the State of Colorado (the "Mortgage Loans").
 Proceeds of the Bonds or certain exchanged amounts will also be used to pay costs of issuance and capitalized interest associated with the Bonds.
 See "PLAN OF FINANCING."
-The Mortgage Loans, as described in "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - The Mortgage Loans," will be pledged as security for the Bonds.
+The Mortgage Loans, as described in "SECURITY AND SOURCES

+OF PAYMENT FOR THE BONDS - The Mortgage Loans," will be pledged as security for the Bonds.